insight-creative/foxstructures.com/content/about/_index.md

   enabled: true
   heading: Are We the Right Builder for You?
   body: >-
-    Learn more about our mission, construction process, pricing and more to determine if Fox Structures is the right builder for you!
+    Learn about our mission, construction process, pricing and more to determine if Fox Structures is the right builder for you!
   image:
     image_url: /uploads/hidden-hollow-1-optimized.jpg
     image_alt: The Fox Structures ownership group, Mike Klarner, Mark Mashlan, Brad Weyenburg, and Travis Woldt